 Writing poetry allows pupils to explore and develop their use of language.
-Using this resource pack, pupils in KS2 can embrace fun and silliness by writing their own humorous poems using the resources in the poetry pack.
-Pupils will have the opportunity to write a funny poem using a set pattern to help them structure their writing but will let their imagination run wild!
+Using this KS2 poems resource pack, pupils can embrace fun and silliness by writing their own humorous poems using the resources in the poetry pack, and a range of poetic techniques.
+Pupils will have the opportunity to write a funny poem using a model text, showing WAGOLL (what a good one looks like), to help them structure their writing; but will let their imagination run wild!

 The resources are based around the theme of things you didn’t see, do, hear etc and could be adapted to a theme of your choice to link with a current topic or your class’s interests.
 There is an opportunity to revisit or teach the use of alliteration and personification and exploring verb choices.

 What is included in this KS2 poetry resource pack?

 - Humorous poem model text: I didn’t …